hooneymeme/roadmap/README.md

 # HOONEY roadmap
-1. Token lauch in cosmos-sdk - the best blockchain ecosystem
+1. Token launch in cosmos-sdk - the best blockchain ecosystem
 2. Airdrop
 3. Building influence with memes
 4. Taking over the Cosmos from Terra 2